rogervila/inertia-html/README.md

 });
 ```

-Now, on the `Welcome.html` page, let's add a button that just sends the post request.
+Now, on the `Welcome.html` page, let's **add a button to send a post request to the previously created route**.

 ```html
 <!-- resources/js/Pages/Welcome.html -->